 - Public transportation:

-If you didn't contract a direct transfer with us and prefer to travel by public transports, please let us know so we can give you more information.
+If you didn't contract a direct transfer with us and prefer to travel by public transports, please let us know so we can advise you accordingly.

 Regarding transfers, it’s not a problem if some members of your group arrive/depart in different flights.

-If flight times aren’t too different, we can take you all at the same time (after the latest arrival / before the first departure).
+If flight times aren’t far apart, we can take you all at the same time (after the latest arrival / before the first departure).

 If you arrive with very different timings best to organise 2 different transfers so you don’t waste your time waiting at the airport!
 If this is the case, we need to charge an extra fee for the extra transfer and prices are as follows: